sp-dci/.github/CONTRIBUTING.md

 - Joining focus group discussions
 - Drafting standards and guidelines

-If you have suggestions for future expansions, or think you have found a bug in our code, feel free to **open a new issue** in this repository.
+If you have suggestions for future expansions, or think you have found a bug in our code, feel free to **open a new issue** in the respective repository.
 You can also use the **labels**, e.g. for the respective working groups to make it easier to identify what you and the community is working on and where you would like to contribute.

+Feel free to also contribute to the [discussions](https://github.com/orgs/spdci/discussions).

 We are always happy to engage with our community.

 ## How you can get involved: